TL;DR

 - Without a clear narrative, data fails to connect emotionally or logically with its audience.

-Choose the Right Visuals for the Right Insights
+Choose the Right Visuals for Power Bi Insights

 One of the most common mistakes in dashboard design is misusing visual types.
 A beautiful chart that tells the wrong story is worse than no chart at all.